nstrayer/js4shiny_r2d3/README.md

 ## JS4Shiny R2D3 Section

+## Repo Layout

+- `data/`: Various CSVs with raw and cleaned data.
+- `data_manipulation_scripts/`: R Scripts to read and clean data for use in app.
+- `step_*/`: Full shiny app as it should exist at the end of each step.
+- `tree_app/`: Final form of Shiny app.
+- `slides/`: RMarkdown slides for R2D3 presentation

 ## Project Tasks

+__Lost?__ You can skip a sticky step by simply going each steps folder to find the code as it should be at the end of the step.
+Also, don't hesitate to ask questions!

 1. Run shiny app with regression model to see how it works
     1. Open `step_1/app.R`